touying-typ/touying/docs/versioned_docs/version-0.3.x/start.md

 # Getting Started

 Before you begin, make sure you have the Typst environment installed.
-If not, you can use the [Web App](https://typst.app/) or install the [Typst LSP](https://marketplace.visualstudio.com/items?itemName=nvarner.typst-lsp) and [Typst Preview](https://marketplace.visualstudio.com/items?itemName=mgt19937.typst-preview) plugins for VS Code.
+If not, you can use the [Web App](https://typst.app/) or install the [Tinymist LSP](https://marketplace.visualstudio.com/items?itemName=myriad-dreamin.tinymist) and [Typst Preview](https://marketplace.visualstudio.com/items?itemName=mgt19937.typst-preview) plugins for VS Code.

 To use Touying, you just need to include the following in your document: